jason0x43/intern-a11y/README.md

 #### check

-The tenon `check` functiocn works the same way as the axe module's, and takes a similar argument object.
+The tenon `check` function works the same way as the axe module's, and takes a similar argument object.

 ```typescript
 check({